You suck my blood like a leech

 Does it plague you at night?

-Do you feel good?
-(Feel good)
+Do you feel good-Feel good!

-You're just a hot air balloon
+But you're just a hot-air balloon

 So no one gives you a damn